sara-nl/clouddocs/gpu-attach.markdown

 ```

 > **NOTE:**
 > When installing the drivers they are compiled for the current kernel version.
-You will need to reinstalling them if/when you update the kernel.
+You will need to reinstall them if/when you update the kernel.
 >

 * Now follow the instructions for the type of GPU you attached to your VM.